JA4S/JAX-AMR/README.md

 For the detailed implementation strategies of JAX-AMR, please refer to our [paper](https://doi.org/10.48550/arXiv.2504.13750).

+Note: The last block of each layer in JAX-AMR is marked as a NAN block, with all values in its data and info set to NAN.
+This is to mark the values of ghost grids without neighbor block as invalid values NAN.
+Therefore, it is important to note that if the solver involves computing global extrema, averages, or similar operations, the influence of NAN values needs to be removed.
+For instance, the function jnp.nanmax should be used instead of jnp.max.

 ## Quick Installation
 JAX-AMR modules can be easily installed using pip install git:
 ```